 The purpose of this assignment is for students to demonstrate their ability to construct a research proposal that identifies a research aim, articulates literatures and theories that are relevant to the research aim, and elaborates a suitable research design.
 This proposal needs to meet academic standards.
 In developing the proposal, students can interpret, discuss, and evaluate competing accounting theories and concepts and apply these theories and concepts to analyse current accounting issues in society and organisations.
 In addition, the selection of research topics/aims allows students to demonstrate their in-depth understanding of Australian and international conceptual frameworks and accounting standards.
-Students will work independently to communicate
+Students will work independently to communicate professional knowledge and experience in written format.

-This is an individual assignment.
+Description This is an individual assignment.

-Description This Weighting 35%
+Weighting 35%